b-m-f/WirtBot/README.md

 - Real time metrics for DNS and WireGuard to be used with Prometheus
 - Backup functionality
 - Modern crypto-aware API to keep the WirtBot only under your control
-- Extensive testing of the System is done on each change to the code to ensure correctnes
+- Extensive testing of the System is done on each change to the code to ensure correctness

 ## Setup